From September to December 2020, Banff Centre will be delivering select programs online.

 Choral Art: Choirs is an intensive weekend workshop that explores the creation and presentation of choral music in the 21st century.

-Choirs will explore movement and improvisation as well as refine their sound as an ensemble through workshops and masterclasses.
-Composers and conductors will work closely with the faculty and resident choir, Pro Coro Canada, to explore new work and to hone their conducting skills.
+Choirs will explore movement and improvisation as well as refine their sound as an ensemble through workshops, vocal coaching, and masterclasses.
+Choirs will work closely with the faculty, the participants, and members of Pro Coro Canada to explore new work and techniques.

 What does the program offer?

-The program aims to develop an exchange between a circle of creators and performers active in the choral music milieu.
-The program also aims to support and bring visibility to the Canadian choral community, and connect to the larger international network.
+The weekend aims to create exchange between a circle of creators, leaders, and performers active in the choral music milieu.
+Theworkshop also aims to support and bring visibility to the Canadian choral community, and encourage collaboration within the Canadian network.

-Participants will explore new methods of performance and composition for choral music.
-Choral groups will work on pre-existing repertoire, explore new works, and further refine their craft through workshops and masterclasses.
+Choirs will explore new approaches to the performance of choral music, and will work on pre-existing repertoire, explore new works, and further refine their craft through coaching and lectures.

 Who should apply?